jxxcarlson/elm-review-install-code/README.md

 root of the project.
 A total of five changes should be made to the Lamdera code in `src`.

+See the comments at the top of `Install/ClauseInCase.elm` for more information.

 Once the code stabilized, it will be published on the package manager.